American Journal of Physics®

 Number figures in the order in which they are referred to in the text.
 Provide an appropriate and concise caption for each figure.
 When referring to a figure, abbreviate "Fig." unless it is at the beginning of a sentence: "Figure 5 shows the results of the new analysis in the same format as Fig. 4."

 Number tables using Roman numerals, in the order in which they are referred to in the text.
 Provide an appropriate and concise caption for each table.
-In your initial submission, place each table as close as possible to the text that refers to it.
-If and when you are asked to submit an editable manuscript file, move the tables to the end, after the endnotes, but before the figure captions.
+Place each table as close as possible to the text that refers to it.

 A concluding section is customary but not required.
-A good conclusion provides additional insights—not mere repetition of what you’ve already said.
+A good conclusion provides additional insights; it is not a summary.
+Summaries are not appropriate in AJP.

 Endnotes and Citations